 5. Can Improve Arthritis Symptoms

-Probiotics in fermented foods fight inflammation and can help improve arthritis symptoms.
+Probiotics in fermented foods fight inflammation and may improve arthritis symptoms (19).

 6. May Improve Diabetes Symptoms